 CLASSROOM PARTIES

 We will have four parties throughout the school year.
-All parties will start at 2:45, unless it is an early dismissal day.
+All parties will start at 2:45, unless otherwise noted.
 Parents can help by signing up for one party per year.
 The room parent will call you in advance to let you know what you need to contribute.
-A party will include refreshments, take home treats, paper goods, games or activities for the children to participate in.
+A party will include refreshments, treats, paper goods, and games or activities for the children to participate in.
 Your child and their classmates are counting on you to direct 30 minutes of safe, memorable fun for them.
-You are welcome to join us for any or all of the parties.
+You are welcome to join us for the party you chose.
 If you have any further questions, please contact the room parent.

 PARENT INFORMATION